-- Unwrap and freeze your peanut butter cups before pressing them into the hot cookie.
+- Freeze the peanut butter cups beforehand.
+Unwrap and freeze your peanut butter cups before pressing them into the hot cookie.
 This prevents them from falling to pieces.

-- After preparing the dough, place in the refrigerator for one hour.
+- Chill the dough.
+After preparing the dough, place it in the refrigerator for one hour.
 This makes the cookies a lot easier to scoop.

-- When you take the cookies out of the oven, the middle will start to sink in a bit.
+- Don’t fret if the middle sinks.
+When you take the cookies out of the oven, the middle will start to sink in a bit.
 Don’t worry!
 That’s exactly what we want.
-Allow them to cool for about eight minutes before adding the peanut butter cups.
+Allow them to cool for about 8 minutes before adding the peanut butter cups.
 This also prevents the sides of the cookie from cracking.

-- Be sure not to over bake.
+- Don’t overbake!
 Although they may not look like they’re done after 8 minutes, trust me they are.
 The cookies will continue to cook as they cool in the muffin tin.
 Don’t be tempted to leave them in longer.
 I’ve made that mistake before.
 If you over bake them, they turn out dry.
-Eight minutes is the perfect time for soft, delicious cookies.

-- If you don’t have a muffin pan, you can also use a cookie sheet.
+- Use a cookie sheet if necessary.
+If you don’t have a muffin pan, you can also use a cookie sheet.
 They’re delicious either way.

-- To ensure that you’re able to get all 40 cookies, make them about 3/4 inch in diameter.
+- Keep the dough balls to 3/4-inch in diameter.
+To ensure that you’re able to get all 40 cookies, make them about 3/4 inch in diameter.
 Instead of forming balls, you can also use a small cookie scoop.
 This saves time as well.

-- To change it up, you can also use crunchy peanut butter, white chocolate peanut butter cups, or Hershey kisses.
+- Jazz them up.
+Top with sprinkles for some extra holiday fun.
+You can also use crunchy peanut butter, white chocolate peanut butter cups, or Hershey kisses.

 Can you freeze peanut butter cup cookies?

 Absolutely!
 These cookies freeze incredibly well.
-Place the cookies in an air-tight container, pop in the freezer and they last for up to three months.
+Place the cookies in an air-tight container, and pop them in the freezer.

 Can I make the dough ahead of time?

-You can also freeze your cookie dough balls for up to three months.
+You can also freeze your cookie dough balls for up to 3 months.
 When you take them out, bake frozen cookie dough balls for an extra minute, no need to thaw.